quorten/quorten-blog1/_posts/2019-05-16-kermit-scc-mac.md

 tags: [mac-classic, home-network, reiterate]
 ---

-JJJ TODO LINK!
+Recently, I've been following through on my [previous notes]({{

-Recently, I've been following through on my previous notes on how to build a serial cable to connect a Macintosh SE to a PC via a null modem serial cable.
+site.baseurl }}/blog/2018/12/31/classic-mac-serial) on how to build a serial cable to connect a Macintosh SE to a PC via a null modem serial cable.
 Indeed, the devil is in the details!
 I didn't realize the first time upon discovering those sources that the original Macintosh didn't support full hardware handshaking, but later ones did, and this resulted in some early software having bugs whereby it doesn't manage the handshaking status lines.
 So, that one really threw me off with three potential decisions to make on how to wire up a Macintosh Classic serial cable.
 Oh, and the fact that there is no easy way to wire up the much needed critical DCD signal, unlike is the case with the Apple IIc Plus.
 Initially, I planned on this scheme for my use:

 * Tie RTS & CTS together on the PC-side.
 * Wire DCD to DTR on the PC-side.